claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - What's your favourite (or most-recently acquired) gadget?
 - What's your favourite food?
 - What was your first job?
-- What was the best job you ever had,and why?
+- What was the best job you ever had, and why?
 - What was the worst job you ever had, and why?
 - What was the biggest challenge you ever faced?
 - What was your first childhood pet or favourite toy / game?